-The DSL will always be available to discuss safeguarding concerns.
-During term time, the DSL will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-For out of hours/out of term activities, the academy's arrangements to contact the DSL via email or phone.
+The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
+During term time, the DSL and/ or DDSL will always be available (during academy hours) for staff in the academy to discuss any safeguarding concerns.
+For out of hours/out of term activities, the academy's arrangements are to contact the DSL via email or phone.
 If the DSL cannot be contacted, staff are to contact the Principal via email or phone.